translate/pootle/docs/server/commands.rst

 wrapper that sets everything up ready for production and makes sure to include any 3rd party customizations.

-When the ``--dev`` flag is enabled, development builds will be created and the process will start a watchdog to track any client-side scripts for changes.
+When the :option:`--dev` flag is enabled, development builds will be created and the process will start a watchdog to track any client-side scripts for changes.
 Use this only when developing Pootle.